roc-lang/roc/crates/README.md

 - `roc_constrain` Responsible for building the set of constraints that are used during type inference of a program, and for gathering context needed for pleasant error messages when a type error occurs.
 - `roc_debug_flags` Environment variables that can be toggled to aid debugging of the compiler itself.
 - `roc_derive` provides auto-derivers for builtin abilities like `Hash` and `Decode`.
-- `roc_exhaustive` provides exhaustiveness checking for Roc
+- `roc_exhaustive` provides exhaustiveness checking for Roc.
 - `roc_fmt` The roc code formatter.
 - `roc_gen_dev` provides the compiler backend to generate Roc binaries fast, for a nice developer experience.
 See [README.md](./compiler/gen_dev/README.md) for more information.
 - `roc_gen_llvm` provides the LLVM backend to generate Roc binaries.
 Used to generate a binary with the fastest possible execution speed.